jiaxinpeng20/3dr/README.md

 License
 -------

-xSfM is licensed under the new BSD license.
-Note that this text refers only to the license for xSfM itself, independent of its dependencies, which are separately licensed.
-Building xSfM with these dependencies may affect the resulting xSfM license.
+YH-3DR is licensed under the new BSD license.
+Note that this text refers only to the license for YH-3DR itself, independent of its dependencies, which are separately licensed.
+Building YH-3DR with these dependencies may affect the resulting YH-3DR license.

     Copyright (c) 2024, National University of Defense Technology.
     All rights reserved.